vimeo/groupcache/README.md

 ### A smarter Hotcache with configurable promotion logic

+* New default promotion logic uses key access statistics tied to every key to make decisions about populating the hotcache
 * Promoter package provides an interface for creating your own `ShouldPromote` method to determine whether a key should be added to the hotcache
-* Newly added Candidate Cache keeps track of peer-owned keys (without associated data) that have not yet been promoted to the hotcache
+* Newly added candidate cache keeps track of peer-owned keys (without associated data) that have not yet been promoted to the hotcache
 * Provided variadic options for `Galaxy` construction to override default promotion logic (with your promoter, max number of candidates, and relative hotcache size to maincache)

 ## Comparison to memcached

 See: https://github.com/golang/groupcache/blob/master/README.md

-## Loading process

-In a nutshell, a galaxycache lookup of **Get("foo")** looks like:

-(On machine #5 of a set of N machines running the same code)

- 1. Is the value of "foo" in local memory because it's super hot?
-If so, use it.

- 2. Is the value of "foo" in local memory because peer #5 (the current peer) is the owner of it?
-If so, use it.

- 3. Amongst all the peers in my set of N, am I the owner of the key "foo"?  (e.g. does it consistent hash to 5?)
-If so, load it.
-If other callers come in, via the same process or via RPC requests from peers, they block waiting for the load to finish and get the same answer.
-If not, RPC to the peer that's the owner and get the answer.
-If the RPC fails, just load it locally (still with local dup suppression).

 ## Help